Carbonfreezer/multiplayer/README.md

   The backend resides solely on the client-hosted server side and must implement the **BackEndArchitecture** trait.
 The backend has an internal view state.
 All incremental changes are logged in a *BackendCommand* vector and also need to get applied to an internally administrated view state, which may get sent over the network if required.
-* **Middle Layer**: This is the central part of the library [backbone-lib](#backbone-library).
-The middle layer receives requests from the front end and sends requests to the backend on the server side.
-To have a clear chain of command and to avoid any confusion with smart pointers and RefCells, the backend does not send any commands to the middle layer, but builds a command buffer.
-This buffer may get polled from the middle layer.
-The middle layer is the nexus for all the information flow in the system.
+* **Transport Layer**: This is the central part of the library [backbone-lib](#backbone-library).
+The transport layer receives requests from the front end and sends requests to the backend on the server side.
+To have a clear chain of command and to avoid any confusion with smart pointers and RefCells, the backend does not send any commands to the transport layer, but builds a command buffer.
+This buffer may get polled from the transport layer.
+The transport layer is the nexus for all the information flow in the system.
 It also handles new players joining the client-hosted server, providing them with a full view-state update.
 * **Frontend**: This is the main program written in Macroquad, which is based on a core game loop.
-It has to heartbeat the middle layer, takes care of the initial game connection, and can send game mechanics-relevant input over an RPC.
-Then it can poll state changes from the middle layer to either hard-set the view state or perform animation transitions.
+It has to heartbeat the transport layer, takes care of the initial game connection, and can send game mechanics-relevant input over an RPC.
+Then it can poll state changes from the transport layer to either hard-set the view state or perform animation transitions.

 This project uses **postcard** for binary serialization to prioritize performance and message size.